 - Bridge on the River Kwai & Historic Railway Tour

-Unlike many other similar collections of bars around Bangkok (for example at Silom, Nana Plaza and Soi Cowbar), you’ll find none of the sleaze and but still all of the fun.
+Unlike many other similar collections of bars around Bangkok (for example at Silom, Nana Plaza and Soi Cowboy), you’ll find none of the sleaze but still all of the fun.
 You can happily take a stroll down the walkway without being hassled, harassed or invited to some eye-popping lady show.
-The emphasis at Coco Walk in Bangkok is on the great nightly live music, chilled out setting and tempting deals on beers (towers are particularly cheap here).
+The emphasis at Coco Walk in Bangkok is on the great nightly live music, the chilled-out setting, and tempting deals on beers (towers are particularly cheap here).

-So, with over a dozen bars all tightly jammed in to one spot, the question is just where to go?
+So, with over a dozen bars all tightly jammed into one spot, the question is just where to go?
 Most pick a spot based on the crowd, music or how just how cute the waitresses/waiters are.
-That said, we’ve done our research and have pointed you to some of the real highlights of Coco Walk in Bangkok.
+That said, we’ve done our research and here we point you to some of the real highlights of Coco Walk in Bangkok.

-Enjoying probably the best location of all the bars at Coco Walk, these two separate bars are right at the entrance of the alleyway, meaning they are the default spots for those that don’t want to bother entering the street.
-Location is not the only thing going for them.
-Seating options are plentiful (both have inside areas with air-con and outside with comfy sofas).
-Drinks are cheap too, bands play every night at Retro Bar and there’s a pool table at Guts.
+Enjoying probably the best location of all the bars at Coco Walk, these 2 separate bars are right at the entrance of the alleyway, meaning they're the default spots for those that don’t want to bother entering the alley.

-Those reading carefully will already know that there is an actual skate ramp at Coco Walk.
+Those reading carefully will already know that there's an actual skate ramp at Coco Walk.
 Skate Café, of course, is where you’ll find it.
-Bring your own board to enjoy some tipsy skating whilst enjoying their happy hour from 17:00-20:00.
+Bring your own board to enjoy some tipsy skating while enjoying their happy hour from 5pm to 8pm.
 They also have some funky seating made from used skateboards and there are plenty of decent Thai-pub style dishes on their menu to soak up all that beer.

 You’ll have to walk all the way down to the end of the soi (less than one minute) to find this one.
 True to its name, Chilling House is probably the most chilled-out joint at Coco Walk, with comfy wicker chairs for lounging about and soft background music lulling the young local crowd.

-If you get hungry and don’t fancy the Thai snacks served up at all of the pubs at Coco Walk, head to Shuba Shaba for their Korean/Japanese barbeque.
-You pay a set price (around 200 baht for all-you-can-eat meat and veggies which you cook yourself.
+If you get hungry and don’t fancy the Thai snacks served up at all of the pubs at Coco Walk, head to Shuba Shabu for their Korean/Japanese barbeque.
+You pay a set price for all-you-can-eat meat and veggies which you cook yourself.
 Turn left at the central crossing to find it.

 Coco Walk Bangkok